 Feeding a sugar glider isn’t easy.
 In fact, they’re among the hardest pets to feed.
-These exotic animals need a diet that’s well balanced to stay healthy and that’s not always easy to do.
+These exotic animals need a diet that’s well balanced to stay healthy and providing them with it is not always easy to do.

 Today I want to take a look at whether or not sugar gliders can eat broccoli.
 I’m sure you’ve pondered about this question yourself.
 I know I have, and it wasn’t easy to find a satisfying answer so I did some research and I will share my findings with you here today.

 Luckily, Sugar gliders can eat broccoli just fine.
 It’s a good, nutritious part of their diet that can be included on occasion but not too often.
 The vegetable is low in calories but contains a ton of fiber and other essential vitamins and minerals.
 Nothing in the plant is necessarily bad for your glider, but you do have to keep in mind that it can make them slightly gassy.

 To get all the information you need to properly add broccoli to your glider’s diet, keep reading and I’ll tell you everything you need to know.

 Taking a closer look at broccoli

 Broccoli is a green vegetable in the cabbage family.
 It is often considered to be a superfood.
 It’s one of those foods that’s low in calories and fat while at the same time being very rich in several vitamins and minerals.

 To find out if there’s anything in this plant that’s bad for our furry friends let’s take a closer look at this vegetable’s nutritional profile, shall we?